johnandersen777/johnandersen777/README.md

 > https://www.youtube.com/watch?v=D9puJiKKKS8&list=PLtzAOVTpO2jYt71umwc-ze6OmwwCIMnLw

 Hello everybody.
 We're going to get started.
-I'd like to introduce you to John Anderson.
+I'd like to introduce you to John Andersen.
 John is on the open source security team at Intel.
 He's from Portland.
 Went to PSU for computer engineering with a focus on embedded systems and did his honors college thesis on machine learning.
 He's been working at Intel as an intern, then an employee for the past five years.
 Security research, embedded